EricZhang615/SekaiKouryakuKeikaku/NFV/OpenStack/[guide]Deploy-Multinode-OpenStack-VIM-via-Kolla-Ansible.md

 ```bash
 (venv) $ kolla-ansible post-deploy
 ```
-With this command, the admin-openrc.sh will be generated at /etc/kolla/admin-openrc.sh.
+With this command, the `admin-openrc.sh` will be generated at `/etc/kolla/admin-openrc.sh`.